pulzze/autoflow-documentation/docs/ids/action-condition-is-equal-to/tooltip.md

-This Action returns true or false if the given value equals the target.
+Determines if a value is equal to another value